Jordan Moore DC, FPSC(c)

 Personal Injury Bootcamp, Strategic Plan - Triaging the Trauma and Non Trauma Patient: Documenting Clinically Correlated Bodily Injury to Causality, Understanding the necessity for accurate documentation, diagnosis and clinical correlation to the injury when reporting injuries in the medical-legal community.
 Documenting kinesiopathology, myopathology, neuropathology, and pathophysiology in both a functional and structural paradigm.
 Cleveland University - Kansas City, Academy of Chiropractic Post-Doctoral Division, Long Island, NY, 2024

-Evaluation and Management: Reviews on how to conclude a chief complaint, history and what needs to be considered in a physical examination.
+Evaluation and Management, Concluding a chief complaint: History and what needs to be considered in a physical examination.
 This covers in depth the required elements for chief complaint, history of present illness, review of systems, and past, family, and/or social history.
 This module also covers the following components of a physical examination: observation, palpation, percussion, and auscultation.
-Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University at Buffalo Jacobs School of Medicine and Biomedical Sciences and Cleveland University Kansas City, College of Chiropractic, Post-Graduate Department.
-2024
+Cleveland University, Kansas City, Academy of Chiropractic, Post-Doctoral Division, Long Island, NY, DATE

-Evaluation and Management: Coding and Spinal Examination: This module covers 99202-99205 and 99212-99215 inclusive of required elements for compliant billing.
+Evaluation and Management, Coding and Spinal Examination: Detailing 99202-99205 and 99212-99215 inclusive of required elements for compliant billing.
 It reviews the elements for an extensive review of systems, cervical and lumbar anatomy and basic testing.
 The course also covers the basics of vertebra-basilar circulation orthopedic assessment.
-Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University at Buffalo Jacobs School of Medicine and Biomedical Sciences and Cleveland University Kansas City, College of Chiropractic, Post-Graduate Department.
-2024
+Cleveland University, Kansas City, Academy of Chiropractic, Post-Doctoral Division, Long Island, NY, DATE

-Evaluation and Management: Neurological Evaluation: This module covers a complete motor and sensory evaluation inclusive of reflex arcs with an explanation of Wexler Scales in both the upper and lower extremities.
+Evaluation and Management, Neurological Evaluation: Reviewing complete motor and sensory evaluation inclusive of reflex arcs with an explanation of Wexler Scales in both the upper and lower extremities.
 The course breaks down testing for upper and lower motor neuron lesions along with upper and lower extremity motor and sensory testing examinations.
-Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University at Buffalo Jacobs School of Medicine and Biomedical Sciences and Cleveland University Kansas City, College of Chiropractic, Post-Graduate Department.
-2024
+Cleveland University, Kansas City, Academy of Chiropractic, Post-Doctoral Division, Long Island, NY, DATE

-Evaluation and Management: Documenting Visit Encounters: This module covers the S.O.A.P. note process for visit encounters.
-It discusses the necessity for clinically correlating symptoms, clinical findings and diagnosis with the area(s) treated.
-It also discusses how to modify treatment plans, diagnosis, document collaborative care and introduce test findings between evaluations.
-Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University at Buffalo Jacobs School of Medicine and Biomedical Sciences and Cleveland University Kansas City, College of Chiropractic, Post-Graduate Department.
-2024
+Evaluation and Management, Documenting Visit Encounters: Forensically detailing the S.O.A.P. note process for visit encounters and discussing the necessity for clinically correlating symptoms, clinical findings and diagnosis with the area(s) treated.
+It also details how to modify treatment plans, diagnosis, document collaborative care and introduce test findings between evaluations.
+Cleveland University, Kansas City, Academy of Chiropractic, Post-Doctoral Division, Long Island, NY, DATE

-Evaluation and Management: Case Management and Treatment Orders: This module discusses how to document a clinically determined treatment plan inclusive of both manual and adjunctive therapies.
+Evaluation and Management, Case Management and Treatment Orders: This module discusses how to document a clinically determined treatment plan inclusive of both manual and adjunctive therapies.
 It discusses how to document both short-term and long-term goals as well as referring out for collaborative care and/or diagnostic testing.
 It also includes how to prognose your patient and determine when MMI (Maximum Medical Improvement) has been attained.
-Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University at Buffalo Jacobs School of Medicine and Biomedical Sciences and Cleveland University Kansas City, College of Chiropractic, Post-Graduate Department.
-2024
+Cleveland University, Kansas City, Academy of Chiropractic, Post-Doctoral Division, Long Island, NY, DATE

 Documentation, Demonstrative and Compliance: Elements of Evaluation and Management codes 99202-99203-99204-99205, inclusive of complexity of management and time components.
 Demonstrative documentation of spinal-related pain generators; spinal cord, thecal sac, myelomalacia, spinal nerve root insult, connective tissue, recurrent meningeal nerves.
 Cleveland University Kansas City, ACCME Joint Providership with the State University of New York at Buffalo Jacobs School of Medicine and Biomedical Sciences, Academy of Chiropractic Post-Doctoral Division, Buffalo, NY, 2024